doggogit/vs-allegro/README.md

 # vs-allegro
-A Psych Engine port of the mod "Vs. Allegro"
+A Psych Engine port of Vs. Allegro.